TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

   * No interface.

-  * It would have probably been better to add the trait code to a full class and just use it in the according view helpers (composition).
+  * It would have probably been better to add the trait code to a full class and just use it in the according view helpers (composition) or implement it as abstract.

+For these reasons the trait has been dissolved into an `AbstractMenuViewHelper`.

 Further Reading
 ===============